alaingoldman/Truffle/README.md

 ![Alt text](https://scontent-lga3-1.xx.fbcdn.net/v/t1.0-9/21617956_1989181674672217_2485686153056585116_n.jpg?oh=7879be943e0516d39f5a5269cda09358&oe=5A3A8DB9)

-Now we can go ahead and initialize the truffle app
+Now we can go ahead and install truffle and create the core of our app

+* `$ npm install -g truffle`
 * `$ cd ~/Desktop`
 * `$ mkdir truftest`
 * `$ cd truftest`